m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/major-version-upgrade.md

 ### Important considerations

-By default, version 14.1.2.0 WLS and FMW infrastructure domains _in production mode_ are set to Secured Production Mode, in which their default security configuration is more secure, insecure configurations are logged as warnings, and default authorization and role mapping policies are more restrictive.
+By default, version 14.1.2.0 WLS and FMW infrastructure domains _in production mode_ are set to secured production mode, in which their default security configuration is more secure, insecure configurations are logged as warnings, and default authorization and role mapping policies are more restrictive.